 “Today was the day”, I thought, “time for swimming with dusky dolphins in Kaikoua”

 My arms were crisscrossed on the railing and my eyes were glued on the pod of dusky dolphins swimming next to the boat.
 A dozen dolphins are enough to make a pod, right?
+It can only make one of the most beautiful places in the world even better!

 The dolphins eagerly sliced through the water, keeping pace with the boat, surfaced every once in a while as if to say, “Hey….. hey you.
 We’re right here.
 Come on in; the water is fine”.